 What type of research do we fund?

-Grant of up to £100,000 for up to 3 years.
+- PhD Studentship (Biomedical and Healthcare) - Grant for up to 3 years.
 A cost-effective method that allows high calibre graduates to undertake PhD training in MND-related projects.

-Grant of variable amounts for up to 4 years to facilitate the rapid follow-up of important new findings; small pump-priming grants are considered on an ‘ad-hoc’ basis.
+- Small grant - Grant of variable amounts for up to 4 years to facilitate the rapid follow-up of important new findings; small pump-priming grants are considered on an ‘ad-hoc’ basis.

 The Lady Edith Wolfson Fellowship Programme

 Our Lady Edith Wolfson Fellowship programme aims to attract and develop outstanding young clinicians wishing to pursue research into the pathogenesis and treatment of MND.

-Grant of up to £280,000 for up to 5 years.
+- Clinical Research Fellowship - Grant for up to 5 years.
 Jointly funded by the MND Association and Medical Research Council (MRC), these grants support clinicians wishing to pursue scientific research and aim to strengthen the links between laboratory and clinic.